rachelhollis/MechaCar_Statistical_Analysis/README.md

 #### Suspension Coils cumulative T-Test
 ![images/sum_t_test.png](images/sum_t_test.png)

+- The T-Test across all the lots shows they are not a statistically different from the population mean of 1500.
+We can't reject the null hypothesis because the p-value is not low enough (0.06028)

 #### Lot 1 T-Test
 ![images/lot1_t_test.png](images/lot1_t_test.png)

+- The same conclusion can be made looking at the T-Test for Lot 1 with a p value of 1.

 #### Lot 2 T-Test
 ![images/lot2-t-test.png](images/lot2-t-test.png)

+- The same conclusion is reached as before (p-value = 0.6072)

 #### Lot 3 T-Test
 ![images/lot3-t-test.png](images/lot3-t-test.png)

+- T-Tests of Lot 3 show that the suspension coils are slightly statistically different from the population mean.
+The p-value (0.0417) is low enough to reject the null hypothesis.
+Further analysis of this lot might be necessary or it might need to be discarded.